mastodon/documentation/content/en/admin/troubleshooting.md

 Each response from Mastodon’s web server carries a header with a unique request ID, which is also reflected in the logs.
 By inspecting the headers of the error page, you can easily find the corresponding stack trace in the log.

+## **I'm not seeing much in my logs.
+How do I enable additional logging/debugging information?**

+By default your logs will show `info` level logging.
+To see all debugging messages, modify the setting `RAILS_LOG_LEVEL` in your your `.env.production` file and set the logging level to `debug` and then restart the service that you're attempting to troubleshoot.

+More information on other logging levels for this option can be found on the [Configuring your environment](https://docs.joinmastodon.org/admin/config/#rails_log_level) page.

+The `debug` level can be very verbose and you should take care to change the log level back to a lower level once you have completed your troubleshooting.

 ## **After an upgrade to a newer version, some pages look weird, like they have unstyled elements.
 Why?**

 Check that you have run `RAILS_ENV=production bin/rails assets:precompile` after the upgrade, and restarted Mastodon’s web process, because it looks like it’s serving outdated stylesheets and scripts.
 It’s also possible that the precompilation fails due to a lack of RAM, as webpack is unfortunately extremely memory-hungry.
 If that is the case, make sure you have some swap space assigned.
 Alternatively, it’s possible to precompile the assets on a different machine, then copy over the `public/packs` directory.